1054/Crab.Toolkit.michi2/README.md

 ls "extracted_flux.txt"

-michi2-run-fitting-5-components-applying-evolving-qIR # call it without any argument will print the usage
+michi2-run-SED-fitting-v5 # call it without any argument will print the usage

-michi2-run-fitting-5-components-applying-evolving-qIR -redshift 1.5 -flux "extracted_flux.txt" -parallel 2
+michi2-run-SED-fitting-v5 -redshift 1.5 -flux "extracted_flux.txt" -parallel 2

 # Note that for this example we set redshift to 1.5, and fit with 2 CPU cores.

+# Some optional arguments below

+michi2-run-SED-fitting-v5 -redshift 1.5 -flux "extracted_flux.txt" -parallel 2 -sampling 150000 -lib-stellar BC03.MultiAge -lib-dust DL07UPD2010 -lib-AGN MullaneyAGN -lib-radio Radio -freeze-radio -qIR 2.4 -Umin 1 -minEBV 0.2 -obj-name "My Galaxy" -overwrite
 ```

-The michi2 SED fitting is currently **VERY SLOW**.
+[comment]: <> (The michi2 SED fitting is currently **VERY SLOW**.
 It can easily take three hours on a laptop!
 It is because it stupidly loops over all the combinations of all input models, so if you fit with 5 components, it takes hours and hours.
 Currently we parallized it.
 We will adopt Markov chain Monte Carlo method in the future.
-For now, for our own, we use it on 100plus-CPU-core machine, so it is still fine.
+For now, for our own, we use it on 100plus-CPU-core machine, so it is still fine.)

 The output of michi2 SED fitting will be:
 ```
-ls fit_5.out        # a text file, containing chi-square and parameters of each combination of components ls fit_5.out.info   # a text file, containing basic informations which will be used later on
+fit_5.out        # a text file, containing chi-square and parameters of each combination of components fit_5.out.info   # a text file, containing basic informations which will be used later on results_fit_5/*  # best-fit parameters, SED and figures.
 ```

-Then we make SED plots and chi-square plots.

-### 5. Plot chi2 distribution and compute best-fits
+### 5. Optionally re-plotting chi2 distribution and compute best-fits
 Here we make the SED and chi-square plots, assuming that you have already `sourced` the `SETUP.bash`.
 ```
 michi2-plot-fitting-results # call it without any argument will print the usage